apiato/apiato/docs/_docs/miscellaneous/contribution.md

-1) Create Project A from APIATO
+1) Create Project A from Apiato

 `composer create-project apiato/apiato project-a`